Elvis in Concert: Production

-Presley also sings his much-performed "My Way," although he has to use a lyric sheet on this occasion, despite having performed the song several years through the 1970s without having to refer to a lyric sheet.
-Presley also left both of his then-current singles, “Moody Blue” and “Way Down,” off the setlist; earlier in the tour, Presley had forgotten the lyrics to "Moody Blue" when attempting to perform it in North Carolina on February 20.
+Presley also sings his much-performed "My Way", although he has to use a lyric sheet on this occasion, despite having performed the song through the 1970s without having to refer to a lyric sheet.
+Presley also left both of his then-current singles, “Moody Blue” and “Way Down”, off the setlist; earlier in the tour, Presley had forgotten the lyrics to "Moody Blue" when attempting to perform it in North Carolina on February 20.
 Due to multiple audience requests the following night (also in North Carolina), Presley performed "Moody Blue" once again for the first and last time live and complete, lyrics in hand, the only time he would do so in his lifetime.

 According to Roy Carr and Mick Farren in Elvis: The Illustrated Record, CBS officials considered postponing broadcast of the special in hopes of obtaining better performance footage of Presley, but his death in August 1977 cancelled this plan.
 Its broadcast received mixed reaction; Carr and Farren condemned it as a "travesty", adding, "Had it been shown during his lifetime, it would have caused more irrevocable damage to what was left of his career than almost a decade of starring in third-rate movies."

-A misconception regarding Elvis in Concert stems from a statement broadcast by Presley's father, Vernon Presley at the program's conclusion (and also included on the soundtrack album) in which he told viewers that they had just witnessed Elvis' final performance.
+A misconception regarding Elvis in Concert stems from a statement broadcast by Presley's father, Vernon Presley, at the program's conclusion (and also included on the soundtrack album) in which he told viewers that they had just witnessed Elvis' final performance.
 In fact, Presley made five more concert appearances before giving what would be his final show in Indianapolis, Indiana, on June 26.
 However, the CBS special was Elvis' last professionally recorded concert.
-The special actually contains two messages by Elvis' father: one taped in a hotel room during the tour in June when Elvis was still alive, and the other taped in the back office of Graceland in September, shortly after his death, where Vernon thanks the many people who sent letters and cards after Elvis' death.
+The special actually contains two messages by Elvis' father: one taped in a hotel room during the tour on June 22, 1977, when Elvis was still alive, and the other taped in the back office of Graceland in September, shortly after his death, where Vernon thanks the many people who sent letters and cards after Elvis' death.
+Both messages include footage of Graceland, with the first message also including footage of the back area of Graceland and Vernon near the Graceland horse stable, while the second shows Vernon leaving the front entrance of Graceland before delivering his final message in the back office.